The best books on Artificial Intelligence

 Tell me about your 4th book, The Second Machine Age which is by two MIT professors, Erik Brynjolfsson and Andrew McAfee.

-This book also points out how massive the improvements in AI are and how we’re ending a new age of automation.
+This book also points out how massive the improvements in AI are and how we’re entering a new age of automation.
 It’s no longer just muscle power, but also cognitive skills that are being automated and we need to plan for what comes next.
 Brynjolfsson and McAfee think that if we get the transition right, people will still work full-time.
 They will still be able to earn most of their income through work.
 We will do different types of jobs but full employment will still be a possibility.
 That’s the big difference between this book and the previous one.
 I’m more radical than either of them, because I think massive and inevitable unemployment is a distinct possibility.

 The sorts of jobs Brynjolfsson and McAfee think we’ll be doing is working with computers.
 For example, think about a doctor.
 At the moment, if there’s anything wrong with you, you go and see a doctor.
 You wait an hour — because there’s a law somewhere, I don’t know who wrote it, that you have to wait an hour for a doctor.
 You go into a surgery and the doctor doesn’t actually see you, because she’s busy typing into a computer, but you spend a few minutes there, and she says, “Take some of that and come and see me tomorrow if it’s still a problem.”
 In future, what will happen is you’ll breathe into your smartphone.
 It will analyze the components of your breath and say, “You’ve eaten too much spinach, that’s why you’ve got an upset stomach.
 Go and eat some bread.”
 It will give you a nice, quick diagnosis and will sort out 99% of problems.